vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Bhavisyatpurāṇa, pp. 345., 63, 414; | Bhuvaneśvara, temple of Ananta at,

 speaks of 36 smrtis, p.
-303. Bhaviṣyottarapurāna, pp. 723, 747, Bindumādbava, form of Viṣnu, wor
+303. Bhaviṣyottarapurāna, pp. 723, 747, Bindumādbava, form of Viṣṇu, wor

 805.